nbkm8y5/julianaelisa.com/Product Backlog.md

 Using Agile Methodology

 ## 1. User Stories - representing new functionality

-	CHANGE LOOK A BIT AND ADD MORE SEARCH FUNCTIONALITY Modify sql with new table made by Natacha.
+	ADD A FEW MORE PICTURES TO SITE AND CONSIDER CHANGING HOW IT LOOKS IN THE GALLERY CHANGE LOOK A BIT AND ADD MORE SEARCH FUNCTIONALITY Modify sql with new table made by Natacha.
 Add Stored Procedure.
 	Make appropriate changes in emailconfirmation.php with two new files email.php, with its Email class and commentform.php with its CommentForm class.